tinkandboo/terraform-task/README.md

 sh ./destroy_remote.sh

 TODO!!!!!!
-1) split out app deployments from cluster install.
-This would elevate some of the destroy issues and more sensible for regular app deploys
-2) work out how to delete ELB created by AWS lB controller so tidy destroy can occur
+1) work out how to delete ELB created by AWS lB controller so tidy destroy can occur.
+Looks like will need to search specific tags and delete
-3) output DNS address for LB endpoint to 2048 URL used to access game via terraform outputs rather than using kubectl
+2) output DNS address for LB endpoint to 2048 URL used to access game via terraform outputs rather than using kubectl
-4) with time would have liked to have run all this in a jenkinsfile with terraform client running in docker
+3) with time would have liked to have run all this in a jenkinsfile with terraform client running in docker